Skip to main content

 Prerequisite Coursework

-• 7 required prerequisite courses
+• 7 required prerequisite courses:

 • Courses must be taken at a regionally accredited institution of higher education which may include traditional or online courses at universities, community colleges, or AP scores/CLEP posted as earned college credit on an official college transcript.